Academic and Instructional Procedures 2

 - This guarantee does not imply that a graduate will pass any third-party or governmental licensing, certification, or qualifying exam, and failure to pass such an exam does not qualify a graduate to retrain under the terms of this guarantee.

-- Employers who wish to make claims under the terms of this guarantee should contact the Director of Education Matters in Catawba Valley.
+- Employers who wish to make claims under the terms of this guarantee should contact Dr. Keith Mackie, Executive Vice President (located CVCC Main Campus).

 - This graduate guarantee is effective for students who begin their course work in Fall of 2012 and does not apply retroactively to prior graduates.